nickbradley/CPSC310submit/README.md

-# CPSC 310 Automated Testing Service for GitHub
+# CPSC 310 Automated Submission Service for GitHub
-This testing service consumes pull request webhooks from configured repositories on GitHub.
+This service consumes pull request webhooks from configured repositories on GitHub.
 Upon receiving a request, the service will clone the repository, run the tests and publish the results as a comment on the pull request.

 ## Usage
 ### Start the service